Product Name: BitMEX

 Yes, BitMEX is highly rated and one of the safest exchanges for margin trading cryptocurrencies.
 Here you will not find spot trading but one still has to deposit BTC in it, and that’s why they have stringent security measures in place.

-Plus, there has been no major talks on public forums about its hack or inconsistencies yet.
+Plus, there have been no major talks on public forums about its hack or inconsistencies yet.
 And that’s because very few people know how to margin trade cryptocurrencies and not many reviews are available for the same.

 But concerning reviews related to margin trading, it is no doubt BitMEX is the best in business.
 Its daily volume speaks for itself which also conveys that it is a legit exchange.